T-Visor/TrafficIntersection/README.md

 ![alt text](https://github.com/T-Visor/TrafficIntersection/blob/master/OMNeT%2B%2B%20screen%20capture.PNG)

 # Loading the scenario
 In order for this simulation to work, all files (except for the .png screenshot) will need to be loaded into the OMNeT++ IDE.
 In the toolbar, click on the 'Project' drop-down menu and select the "Build All" option.
-Assuming no errors have occurred, now click on the 'Run' drop-down menu and select 'Run As', click on the option for '1 OMNeT++ Simulation' to start the simulation.
+Click on the 'Run' drop-down menu and select 'Run As', then click on the option for '1 OMNeT++ Simulation'.

+# Scenario details